Canon 200mm f2.8 review

 Idealistic focal length for portraits, good for compressed landscapes, street photography, sports, short for birding.

-Positives: Good build quality, super shapness, colours, contrast, ultrafast focus, small(compare to what it is), black, not so expensive.
+Good build quality, super sharpness, colours, contrast, ultrafast autofocus, small(compare to what it is), black, not so expensive.

-Gallery (most pictures made with the C30D with 2X Soligor teleconverter and there is a separate gallery with Kenko 1.4dgx converter (you can check my reviews about the converters), and I can note that full size pictures much better, but there is a limitation because of the file sizes on the web):
+Gallery must scroll down the page after clicking (most pictures made with the Canon 30D with 2X Soligor teleconverter and there is a separate gallery with Kenko 1.4dgx converter (you can check my reviews about the converters), and I can note that full size pictures much better, but there is a limitation because of the file sizes on the web):

 Canon 200/2.8 L